mikelove/r-gotchas/README.md

 # Some R gotchas

-Below I list some potentially unexpected results from R functions which I consider important to be aware of.
-Some of these are not a fault of the language, but I list them here anyway.
+Some potentially surprising results from R functions which are important to be aware of.

 [Here](http://stackoverflow.com/questions/1535021/whats-the-biggest-r-gotcha-youve-run-across)
 is a stackoverflow discussion with some more.